AG refuses to comply with mandatory records production surrounding secretive deal with Marc Elias

 Board of Elections produced thousands of documents while simultaneously administering election, but AG is silent

-Raleigh, N.C. — What is Josh Stein hiding?
+Raleigh, N.C. — Why is Josh Stein still hiding the truth from the public?
 North Carolina’s attorney general refuses to comply with state law and turn over documents surrounding his secretive deal with Democratic Party super-lawyer Marc Elias to rewrite election laws.

 Last month, Gov. Cooper’s Board of Elections and Democratic Attorney General Josh Stein ambushed their co-defendants, the legislature, by “settling” a lawsuit filed by Gov. Cooper’s former lawyer, Marc Elias, to undo state laws guarding against absentee ballot fraud.
 Two federal judges have already rebuked the move.